Rust Aim Trainer Guide: A crazy routine that helps you improve

 The exercises in this Rust aim routine work because:

 1. They allow you to work out your basic aim mechanics necessary to train your muscle memory, accuracy and speed of your aim and crosshair positioning.
 This will have a reflection on your in-game performance.
+To increase the speed of your accurate aim movements you must try flick training.

 2. The focused practice on your aim skill fundamentals for Rust will build your confidence in your own skills and will help you stay calm in high-pressure competitive FPS situations which are the essence of this game.
+Additionally, thanks to the aim tracking workouts in this routine, you will finally fix your shaky aim.

 Start playing now, it's free!